briefmedia-digital/frontend-docs/style-guide/TDD.md

 ## Why Test?

-Writing tests is a lot like working out, if you aren't doing it right now it is difficult to get into, but when you find your groove and really get into it will make you stronger.
+Writing tests is a lot like working out, if you aren't doing it right now it is difficult to get into, but when you find your groove and really get into it will make you stronger, plus writing tests keeps developers accountable for their code changes.

 Taking a test-first approach has many benefits and only a few downsides.
 Tests give the developer confidence that the code they are pushing only adds to the quality of the codebase and never takes from it.
 Testing code also keeps the coding style consistent which also helps readability, decreasing development time.
 With tests we can be sure all requirements are met without creating more code than needed.
 Tests also reduce the need for documenting edge-cases as that documentation will be replaced by code.
 Updating old, tested, code is as easy as deleting the code and then rewriting it until the tests pass, no more questioning if code is needed.